 I. Introduction

 Florida ranks among the most hurricane-prone states in the U.S., with over 120 named storms since 1851.
 In just the past decade, hurricanes Helene (2024), Ian (2022) and Irma (2017) caused more than $100 billion in property damage combined.
 In response, Florida’s legislators and building officials have developed specialized regulations to protect life and property in its most vulnerable coastal regions.
-Enter the HVHZ (High Velocity Hurricane Zone) Florida designation—a strict set of building requirements that applies to parts of Miami-Dade, Broward, Palm Beach, and select coastal counties.
+Enter the HVHZ (High Velocity Hurricane Zone) Florida designation—a strict set of building requirements that applies to Miami-Dade and Broward Counties, the two most hurricane-exposed counties in the state.

 Understanding HVHZ designations matters for every Florida homeowner, whether you live in Downtown Miami’s Brickell neighborhood or on an island in the Florida Keys.
 Homes built to HVHZ building codes enjoy enhanced wind resistance, impact-rated doors and windows, and structural reinforcement tested for winds exceeding 175 mph.
 And while HVHZ compliance carries upfront costs, it often yields long-term savings through lower insurance rates, reduced damage risk, and higher resale values.